 Why Choose This Experience

 Start at the green heart of Kichijoji — the pond, the Benzaiten shrine, the cherry trees that draw thousands each spring, and the quiet paths that explain why this neighborhood tops Tokyo's livability surveys.
+The TripAdvisor family tour includes the park too; we go deeper into the neighborhood around it.

 "Our first day in Tokyo and what a perfect way to get started!
 He helped us understand the subway system, took us through markets, and kept us laughing."